-There are basically three types of vitamin B12 (cobalamins) used in supplements.
+There are several types of vitamin B12 (cobalamins) used in supplements including:

-Cyanocobalamin is the most popular form of vitamin B-12 used in supplements however studies indicate that methylcobalamin is the most active form of vitamin B-12.
+Cyanocobalamin is the most popular form of vitamin B-12 used in supplements however studies indicate that methylcobalamin and adenosylcobalamin are the most active forms of vitamin B-12.
 Taking other forms of vitamin B-12 is capsule or tablet forms still relies on the availability of intrinsic factor, the protein that binds to vitamin B-12 allowing its absorption in the intestines, which is liable to be deficient once you are over 50.
 Additionally, the other forms of cobalamin need to be converted into a coenzyme, a process that is challenging.

 If you are not getting sufficient vitamin B12 in your diet, or are having a plant-based diet and/or suspect that your body is not able to absorb vitamin B12 efficiently, I recommend you supplement using B-12 Elite by Life Extension.
-This vitamin B-12 supplement provides two of the most active and absorbable forms of vitamin B12, methylcobalamin, in a lozenge form which ensures that it passes straight into the bloodstream and avoids the gastric route which has problems which I have already touched upon earlier.
+This vitamin B-12 supplement provides two of the most active and absorbable forms of vitamin B12, methylcobalamin and adenosylcobalamin, in a lozenge form which ensures that these nutrients are absorbed straight into the bloodstream avoiding the gastric route which has problems which I have already touched upon earlier.
 Vitamin B12 in this form is safe and ensures optimum delivery into the bloodstream without any side effects.
 A regular intake of vitamin B-12 can vastly improve the quality of your life and may help protect you against debilitating diseases.
 Vitamin B12 Zooki is a liquid containing a high dose of methylcobalamin.
 Each 2ml dose to be taken daily provides 2500mcg of Vitamin B-12.